yellowsamuray/dugger/README.md

 # dugger
 inspired by CS50 duch debugger on VSCODE

 List of things to edit-add/found bugs
--Need to change input and button position to fixed position and position it bottom of the screen/view [x]not done -center items/content [x]not done
+-Need to change input and button position to fixed position and position it bottom of the screen/view [⭕️]done -center items/content [⭕️]not done
--add event listener for "enter"/so that button or enter will work [x]not done -need more aesthetics [x]not done
+-add event listener for "enter"/so that button or enter will work [❌]not done -need more aesthetics [❌]not done (not so importantant for now-functionality most important right now) -Need to find out how to let the page auto scroll down the page.
+For now the page need to be manually scrolled to see the result

 Future features
 - need to turn dugger into extention